-Written by Alison Carr, members of the public were invited for a quiz night at the pub by landlady Kathy (played by Meriel Scholfield) and Rav the quizmaster (Shaban Dar).
-As an asteroid headed for earth, audiences were in for an evening of twists and turns.
+Members of the public are invited for a quiz night at the pub by landlady Kathy (played by Meriel Scholfield) and Rav the quizmaster (Shaban Dar) in the comic play written by Alison Carr.

 — The Lowry (@The_Lowry) February 13, 2020

-What seems like a typical pub quiz, set in a typical pub, the pre-apocalyptic comedy includes audiences in the show.
+Now, in what seems like a typical pub quiz, set in a typical pub, a pre-apocalyptic comedy unfolds making the audience an integral part of the show.

 “The audience get to join in and play a quiz as well as go on the character’s journeys with them.”